syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Week-Numbers.md

 ## Format week numbers

-You can customize the format in which week numbers are displayed in the dropdown calendar of [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control using [WeekNumberFormat](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_WeekNumberFormat) property.
+You can customize the format, in which week numbers are displayed in the drop-down calendar of [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control using [WeekNumberFormat](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_WeekNumberFormat) property.
 The default value of `WeekNumberFormat` property is **#**.

 N> You can add any prefix or suffix characters to **#** in `WeekNumberFormat` property to apply different custom formats.